 - Conceive, develop, and test hypotheses by conducting original research through scientific methodologies, leading to advances in basic and applied knowledge in environmental health sciences - Communicate effectively, both written and orally, the results of research findings to their scientific peers, other professionals, and the public.
-Examples of how this is accomplished are: - o Compose research articles for submission to peer-reviewed, scientific journals - o Critically review and analyze professional literature and research findings - Report research findings at professional meetings - o Present research results yearly during departmental seminars - Identify significant gaps in the current basic knowledge in environmental health sciences and develop approaches for filling those gaps - Develop and utilize grantsmanship skills to write a cohesive research grant proposal in a standardized format, which incorporates a feasible and appropriate budget, to address significant environmental health studies issues - Recognize how scientific findings in the environmental health sciences can influence policies and programs - Communicate effectively with other graduate students and colleagues in an academic setting via the following methods: - Plan seminars and lab presentations - Demonstrate communication and teaching skills by effectively conveying complex information to students in a classroom setting.
-All PhD students are expected to provide teaching support as Teaching Fellows, for a total of 4 instances: one 3 credit class per academic year in Years 2 - 4 and one additional instance - Assist students facing challenges with the material - ♦ Grade papers and exams using graduate-level educational standards - Work with a faculty member to prepare the course and potentially develop a lecture that they present to the class
+Examples of how this is accomplished are: - o Compose research articles for submission to peer-reviewed scientific journals - o Critically review and analyze professional literature and research findings - Report research findings at professional meetings - o Present research results yearly during departmental seminars - Identify significant gaps in the current basic knowledge in environmental health sciences and develop approaches for filling those gaps - Develop and utilize grantsmanship skills to write a cohesive research grant proposal in a standardized format, which incorporates a feasible and appropriate budget, to address significant environmental health studies issues - Recognize how scientific findings in the environmental health sciences can influence policies and programs - Communicate effectively with other graduate students and colleagues in an academic setting via the following methods: - o Plan seminars and lab presentations - Demonstrate communication and teaching skills by effectively conveying complex information to students in a classroom setting.
+All PhD students are expected to engage in a Mentored Teaching Experience for a total of 2 instances.
+Each instance is for one 3-credit course.
+Additional teaching assistantship opportunities are offered on a case-by-case basis but are not required as part of the curriculum. - o Duties can include: - Assist students facing challenges with the material - ♦ Grade papers and exams using graduate-level educational standards - Work with a faculty member to prepare the course and potentially develop a lecture that they present to the class